XYunaaa/PV_ENcoNet/README.md

 ## Evalution
-The table lists the detailed mean Average Precision (mAP) and FPS of some models for 3D detection task and their P-R curves of the evaluation results.
+The table lists the detailed mean Average Precision (mAP) and FPS of some models for 3D detection task.
 ![img](https://github.com/XYunaaa/PV_ENcoNet/blob/master/fig/res1.png)
+The following figure illustrates the Precise-Recall (PR) curves of these models when dealing with cars, pedestrians and cyclists.
+The PR curves describe the overall precision of each model.
 ![img](https://github.com/XYunaaa/PV_ENcoNet/blob/master/fig/PR-curve.png)

 ## Install